Scientific-Computing-Lab/gpuFLOPBench/README.md

 9. Write gathered data to output `roofline-data.csv` file.

-The `gatherData.py` script will emit a CSV file containing all the benchmarking data.
+The `gatherData.py` script will emit a CSV file called `roofline-data.csv` containing all the benchmarking data.
 After each kernel is run, the data is written out to the last line of the CSV file.
 We encourage writing the results of the execution to a log file for later error/execution analysis.

 ## Scraping the CUDA kernels